wpsharks/html-compressor/README.md

 - (boolean|string)`benchmark` Off by default.
 If enabled, HTML comments are added to the final output with some useful information.
 If you set this to a `TRUE` value, it simply enables an overall time calculation.
 If you're debugging, and you need to see many other details too; you can set this to the string: `details` (not recommended in a production environment).

-- (string)`product_title` Define this if you'd like to change the title of a particular HTML Compressor instance (i.e. to change the name from the default "HTML Compressor" to something else you like better).
+- (string)`product_title` Define this if you'd like to change the title of a particular HTML Compressor instance (i.e., to change the name from the default "HTML Compressor" to something else you like better).
 If undefined, this defaults to `HTML Compressor`.
 Note: this impacts the title of the product displayed in the HTML comments; assuming that `benchmark` is enabled where comments are included in the final output.

 - (array)`vendor_css_prefixes` An array of known vendor-specific CSS prefixes.
 Defaults to `array('moz','webkit','khtml','ms','o')`.